Treaty of Balta Liman: Intended outcomes of the treaty

 The balance of trade up until the mid 19th century was in favour of the Ottoman Empire which, in the years 1820–22, exported goods worth £650,000 to Britain.
 By 1836–38, that figure had reached £1,729,000.
 Given that the majority of the share of trade was made by Ottoman merchants, the Europeans, especially the British and the French, became irritated and unhappy with this trade arrangement and pushed for intervention and transformation of the economic policies of the Middle East.
 Indeed, the French foreign ambassador posted a letter to Louis-Mathieu, Comte de Mole in 1837 stating:

 I realized with pleasure that for our merchants the main question was not so much the amount of the new duties as their equality and stability.
 For what our merchants are requesting is, as far as possible, the abolition of monopolies and prohibitions that have diverted almost the whole export trade into the hands of a small number of favored Barataries.

 'Ottoman Aims:' The Ottoman Empire was offered a deal that would have been hard to resist.
 Mahmud was never happy with the 1833 land negotiations, and wanted to see Egypt crumble.
 Tensions between Egypt and the Ottoman Empire clearly suggested the possibility of war.
-With new British alliances, fostered through the treaty's economic policy, Mahmud should receive help in ending the Mehmet Ali Pasha regime before the Empire was destroyed.
+With new British alliances, fostered through the treaty's economic policy, Mahmud should receive help in ending the Mehmed Ali Pasha regime before the Empire was destroyed.
 Also, the Ottoman Porte may have been overly naive to the full implications of a liberal, free trade, market.
 Without infant industry protections the Ottoman Empire had little hope in becoming a fully industrialized economy, as the other world powers were.
 England was not offering to also freely open its markets up to the Ottoman Empire, so markets could never come to a true equilibrium.
 It is unclear whether the Porte would have understood these consequences due to the concerted efforts of British diplomats lobbying for the policies in the treaty.